 Evaluation scores explained

-• A pass permits the student to progress to the next level and continue to take DSAM classes.
+• A pass permits the student to progress to the next level and continue to take GAND classes.

 • A conditional no pass is granted only if the assessing faculty members believe the problems with the work can be improved in the remaining weeks before the end of the semester.
 If a conditional no-pass is granted, the student will be reassessed.
 The student will be informed as to what must be improved, and a date and time for the reassessment will be set.
 The reassessment will take place within the remaining weeks before the end of the semester and by the original assessors.

-• A no pass stops the students from advancing to the next level in the DSAM programs.
+• A no pass stops the students from advancing to the next level in the GAND programs.
 Only one no-pass assessment is permitted.
-A second no-pass results in the student losing the opportunity to major in DSAM.
+A second no-pass results in the student losing the opportunity to major in GAND.
 Any student receiving a no-pass in an assessment must wait one year before that student is eligible to be reassessed.

 A common rubric is used by all Graphic and Animation Design faculty.
-You can download a copy of the rubric by clicking on this link.
-The Assessment rubric is included in every course syllabus, and the rubric is reviewed by each DSAM faculty every semester.
-However, we strongly suggest students download and read the Asesssment Rubric to become familiar with what is assessed.
-Please address any questions to your DSAM faculty advisor.
+You can download a copy of the Assessment rubrics by clicking on this link.
+The appropriate Assessment rubric is included in every course syllabus, and the rubric is reviewed by each GAND faculty every semester.
+However, we strongly suggest students download and read the Asesssment rubrics to become familiar with what is assessed.
+Please address any questions to your GAND faculty advisor.